SCE-3DI-Left-Link

 Valid Driver's License

-High school diploma, GED, or equivalent (Individuals who don't have a high school diploma, GED, or equivalent, must be co-enrolled in such a program while they participate in the construction program.)
+High school diploma, GED, or equivalent.
+(Those who don't have a high school diploma, GED, or equivalent, must also enroll in such a program while in the construction program.)

 Job Outlook for Careers in Construction